cosmos/ibc-go/docs/docs/01-ibc/02-integration.md

   // NOTE: Capability module must occur first so that it can initialize any capabilities
   // so that other modules that want to create or claim capabilities afterwards in InitChain
   // can do so safely.
-  genesisModuleOrder := []string{
+  app.mm.SetOrderInitGenesis(
     capabilitytypes.ModuleName,
-    // other modules
+    // other modules ...
-    // ...
-    ibcexported.ModuleName,
-    ibctransfertypes.ModuleName,
+    ibcexported.ModuleName, ibctransfertypes.ModuleName,
-  }
-  app.ModuleManager.SetOrderInitGenesis(genesisModuleOrder...)
+  )

-  // ... continues
+  // .. continues
 ```

 :::warning
-**IMPORTANT**: The capability module **must** be declared first in `SetOrderBeginBlockers` and `SetOrderInitGenesis`.
+**IMPORTANT**: The capability module **must** be declared first in `SetOrderInitGenesis`
 :::

 That's it!
-You have now wired up the IBC module and the `transfer` module, and are now able to send fungible tokens across
+You have now wired up the IBC module and are now able to send fungible tokens across
 different chains.
 If you want to have a broader view of the changes take a look into the SDK's
 [`SimApp`](https://github.com/cosmos/ibc-go/blob/main/testing/simapp/app.go).